 Articles published in the Diversity in Organizations, Communities & Nations Journal Collection are peer reviewed by scholars who are active members of the Diversity in Organizations,

 Diversity in Organizations, Communities & Nations Journal Collection’s reviewers are assigned to papers based on their academic interests and scholarly expertise.
-In recognition of the valuable feedback and publication recommendations that they provide, reviewers are acknowledged in the volume that includes the articles(s) they reviewed.
+In recognition of the valuable feedback and publication recommendations that they provide, reviewers may request an official letter/certificate.
 The Reviewers listed below have contributed significantly to the overall editorial quality and content of the collection.
-In order to protect anonymity, Reviewers will be credited by volume rather than issue.
-This credit will appear in the fourth issue of each journal's volume.

 When publishing with us, you don't just have the opportunity to write, you also provide feedback on other articles submitted to the journal collection.